-But we’re guessing that if this article’s title caught your interest, you are a fan of big – make that really big – dogs.
+But we’re guessing that if this article’s title caught your interest, you are a fan of big – make that really big – giant dog breeds.

-We certainly understand the appeal of giant dog breeds; we love colossal canines too.
+We certainly understand the appeal of a giant dog; we love extra-large dog breeds too.

-Below, we’ll talk about the needs of the largest dog breeds, examine some of their most common health problems and explain some of the things you’ll need to do to provide your giant dog with a long, healthy and happy life.
+Below, we’ll talk about the needs of the giant dogs, provide a list of giant dog breeds, examine some of their most common health problems and explain some of the things you’ll need to do to provide your giant dog with a long, healthy and happy life.

-But first, we need to ensure everyone is on the same page, by establishing a working definition for “giant dog breeds.”
+But first, we need to ensure everyone is on the same page, by establishing a working definition for “giant dog breed.”

 The term “giant dog breed” evokes different images for different people.
 Some people may consider a 75-pound Labrador retriever to be a “giant” dog, while others may reserve the term for dogs weighing more than 150 pounds.